istarmorlin/airportservice_/readme.md

 - Java11 (OpenJDK 11 for instance)
 - MySQL server

+IDE should also have Lombok plugin installed and annotation processing feature enabled.

 ### Environment variables
 In order to start the application in local environment, following environment variables need to be set: